igmor/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image8]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Lane curvature position of the vehicle with respect to center.

 `find_lanes` function returns left and right fit polynoms of a 2d degree, then `calc_curvature` function computes curvature and car's offset from the center in a following manner: